Help for Bladder Incontinence After Pregnancy

 Sometimes pregnancy and childbirth can affect your ability to control your bladder.
-Many women also have symptoms of frequent urination during pregnancy.
-If you are currently pregnant, you may have noticed the extra weight you are carrying on your bladder can cause you to urinate more frequently or have that uncomfortable feeling of needing to urinate.
-Weakened pelvic floor muscles caused by pregnancy and childbirth can contribute to a loss of bladder control or urinary incontinence due to:
+And, many women have symptoms of frequent urination during pregnancy.
+If you are currently pregnant, you have probably noticed the extra weight you are carrying on your bladder can cause you to urinate more frequently or have that uncomfortable feeling of frequent urination during pregnancy.
+Also during and after pregnancy, weakened pelvic floor muscles can contribute to a loss of bladder control or urinary incontinence because of:

 • The altered position of the bladder